Allied Health

 Sources: National Healthcare Association, National Center for Competency Testing, American Medical Certification Association, American Allied Health

-Once you’ve chosen a certifying entity, there are a few more steps before you can get certified.
+Once you’ve chosen a certifying entity, there are a few more steps before getting certified.

 1. Register with the entity and schedule an exam